 The hardest thing in doing what you want is coming to terms with it.
 I’ve spent more than ten years doing that, maybe more, maybe since I was a little person?
 When I was young, my mother gave me a book to record my dreams.
 I never wrote down the visions that came to me at night, only what I fantasized about during the day.
-The themes don’t change over time.
-I’ve known for a long time what I wanted to do.

 To come to terms with opting out of your career, is primarily to come to terms with money.
 The first step toward leaning out is to get a raise.
 Maybe a side job.
 Also, max out your 401(k) and your Roth IRA.
 Fill up your emergency fund – and feel free to call it a “screw you” fund if it helps you contribute more.
 Because opting out?
 It’s best suited for those with money.